 Years ago, Dr. Maxwell Maltz, a facial plastic surgeon was inspired to move from treating outer scars to inner scars after seeing many patients’ continuing to have feelings of unhappiness, unworthiness as well as personal insecurities that were not cured from surgery, even though they and Dr. Maltz believed they would feel happy when he gave them the perfect new faces they desired.

 These observations give clarity and correlate to the bariatric experience, as losing one hundred and fifty pounds does not fix a bad marriage or unravel childhood sexual abuse.
 To the contrary, it often brings the real issues to the forefront – which is why it’s time to weave the strong support and therapy nets to help those who undergo this increasingly popular surgery that is moving across the world through even younger populations.

-Susan Maria Leach is the author of Before & After – Living & Eating Well After Weight Loss Surgery (HarperCollins Publishers 2007,2012), both a memoir and a cookbook – an intimate account of Leach’s own transformation as well as a guide for those who have undergone or are considering the procedure.
-As Susan Maria has learned in the more than eleven years since her own RNY procedure, weight-loss surgery is not an event with a finish line or a goal weight – it is the beginning of a new way of life.
-She maintains a loss of almost half of her heaviest body weight.
+Susan Maria Leach is the author of Before & After – Living & Eating Well After Weight Loss Surgery (HarperCollins Publishing 2012, 07, 04 iTunes & BarnesandNoble.com), both a memoir and a cookbook – an intimate account of Leach’s own transformation as well as a guide for those who have undergone or are considering the procedure.
+As Susan Maria has learned in the many years since her own 2001 RNY procedure, weight loss surgery is not an event with a finish line or a goal weight – it is the beginning of a new way of life.

-Susan Maria owns BEhealthydrinks.com, BariatricEating.com and BE, LLC., – and has been an officer for the Corporate Council of the American Society for Metabolic & Bariatric Surgery.
+Susan Maria founded BariatricEating.com in 2004 and has developed Believe and Inspire Protein Drinks and Journey Bariatric Vitamins, brands that have helped many thousands cope with pre-op requirements.
+She has served as an officer for the Corporate Council of the American Society for Metabolic & Bariatric Surgery.